ulivz/alphax/docs/advanced/conditional-manipulation.md

   })
 ```

-In the above example, the `index.css` will be renamed to `index.scss` only if `context.mode` is equal to `scss`, the `null` is to tell alphaX to keep the original file name.
+In the above example, the `index.css` will be renamed to `index.scss` only if `context.mode` is equal to `scss`, and `null` is to tell alphaX to keep the original file name.